AWS RDS Postgres audit

 Database Optimization Tool reviews AWS RDS PostgreSQL evidence with clear boundaries around rds_superuser, managed parameters, and extension access.

-What an RDS read-only review can still verify
+What an RDS evidence review can still verify

 An AWS RDS Postgres audit should respect managed-role boundaries while still finding query pressure, index waste, bloat risk, and maintenance gaps from PostgreSQL-visible evidence.